glowsplint/resume-ranker/README.md

 The full npm dependency table can be found at `./vue-frontend/package.json` and can be installed via `cd vue-frontend npm install`.
 The full python dependency table can be found at `./requirements.txt` and can be installed via `pip install -r requirements.txt`.
 Note that the `gunicorn` dependency is only used in Heroku deployment, but not in development.

-## Transitioning from development to deployment
+## Deployment to Heroku

+### Instructions

 You will need to comment/uncomment certain lines in the vue.config.js file, located at `./vue-frontend/vue.config.js`.
 This will allow us to toggle between hot-reloading from the Vue development server while in development, to the built files in the `./vue-frontend/dist` directory in production.

+Heroku is connected to GitHub.
+Simply `git push origin master` and Heroku will deploy from the latest version of the `master` branch.

-## Heroku configuration
+### Heroku configurations

 | Argument                | Value         |
 | ----------------------- | ------------- |